 Want to see how I made this page for my December Daily album?
 You can see the post here 👉 Elf On The Shelf Divider Page

 There is no end to the beautiful papers and embellishments available to scrapbookers.
 Here are a few of my go-to shops for finding supplies for your December Daily Album.
 Of course, always stop by your favourite local scrapbooking store to see all the new and fun Christmas products they have in-store!

 If you are nervous about starting from scratch, why not get a mini-album or travellers notebook kit that will get you an album that is *mostly* done.
 Two of my favourite online classes with a kit full of supplies are from Vicki Boutin and Layle By Mail (mini-album kits and Travellers Notebook Kits).

 Where To Find Inspiration

 YouTube is such a great resource for finding inspiration for December Daily pages.
-Simply search “December Daily” and TONS of videos and ideas will be available for you to view at your leisure.
+Simply search “December Daily,” and TONS of videos and ideas will be available to view at your leisure.